nwrenger/quickmaths/README.md

 ## Disclaimer

 This README document was generated with the assistance of ChatGPT.
-The rest of the project is completely self written, ChatGPT was only used as a Knowledge Database (-> as same as you use Google) not as a Programmer (in which it is really bad btw)!
+The rest of the project is completely self written, ChatGPT was only used as a Knowledge Database (-> as same as you use Google) not as a Programmer!